Loma Negra Compania Industrial Argentina S.A. Sponsored ADR (LOMA) Laps the Stock Market: Here's Why

-Loma Negra Compania Industrial Argentina S.A.
-Sponsored ADR (LOMA) closed at $5.78 in the latest trading session, marking a +1.4% move from the prior day.
-This change outpaced the S&P 500's 1.05% gain on the day.
-Meanwhile, the Dow experienced a rise of 0.67%, and the technology-dominated Nasdaq saw an increase of 1.64%.
+The latest trading session saw Loma Negra Compania Industrial Argentina S.A.
+Sponsored ADR (LOMA) ending at $6.19, denoting a +0.81% adjustment from its last day's close.
+The stock outpaced the S&P 500's daily gain of 0.28%.
+Meanwhile, the Dow gained 0.17%, and the Nasdaq, a tech-heavy index, added 0.9%.

-The investment community will be closely monitoring the performance of Loma Negra Compania Industrial Argentina S.A.
-Sponsored ADR in its forthcoming earnings report.
+The upcoming earnings release of Loma Negra Compania Industrial Argentina S.A.
+Sponsored ADR will be of great interest to investors.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $0.93 per share and a revenue of $863.9 million, signifying shifts of +615.38% and -1.26%, respectively, from the last year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $0.93 per share and a revenue of $863.9 million, indicating changes of +615.38% and -1.26%, respectively, from the former year.

-Investors should also pay attention to any latest changes in analyst estimates for Loma Negra Compania Industrial Argentina S.A.
+Investors should also take note of any recent adjustments to analyst estimates for Loma Negra Compania Industrial Argentina S.A.
 Sponsored ADR.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the past month, there's been no change in the Zacks Consensus EPS estimate.
-Loma Negra Compania Industrial Argentina S.A.
-Sponsored ADR presently features a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+As of now, Loma Negra Compania Industrial Argentina S.A.
+Sponsored ADR holds a Zacks Rank of #3 (Hold).

-Looking at its valuation, Loma Negra Compania Industrial Argentina S.A.
-Sponsored ADR is holding a Forward P/E ratio of 6.13.
-This valuation marks a discount compared to its industry's average Forward P/E of 6.94.
+From a valuation perspective, Loma Negra Compania Industrial Argentina S.A.
+Sponsored ADR is currently exchanging hands at a Forward P/E ratio of 6.6.
+This signifies a discount in comparison to the average Forward P/E of 8.41 for its industry.

-It's also important to note that LOMA currently trades at a PEG ratio of 0.13.
+It's also important to note that LOMA currently trades at a PEG ratio of 0.14.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The average PEG ratio for the Building Products - Home Builders industry stood at 0.6 at the close of the market yesterday.
+LOMA's industry had an average PEG ratio of 0.67 as of yesterday's close.

 The Building Products - Home Builders industry is part of the Construction sector.
-Currently, this industry holds a Zacks Industry Rank of 52, positioning it in the top 21% of all 250+ industries.
+With its current Zacks Industry Rank of 45, this industry ranks in the top 18% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report